akarez/.dotfiles/README.md

 ~# gdisk /dev/nvme0n1
 ```

-For this installation we will have only two partitions, the boot partition and the root partition.
-If you want swap or a separate home partition the procedure will be similar.
+For this installation we will have four partitions: boot, swap, root, and home.
+The root and home partitions are typically together, but some prefer to separate them if you use multiple distributions or make clean installs often.
 Check the [arch wiki](https://wiki.archlinux.org/title/partitioning#/home) for more information.

 #### Boot Partition